-Environmental - risk of failure to identify material environmental or environmentally-driven business impacts (including climate change) that result in impacting on the group's reputation and stakeholder trust, undermining our financial, non-financial performance and ability to deliver/create value for our customers.
+Environmental - risk of failure to identify material environmental or environmentally-driven business impacts (including climate change) that impact on the group's reputation and stakeholder trust, undermining our financial, non-financial performance and ability to deliver/create value for our customers.

-Social - risk of failure to identify material socially driven business impacts (including diversity and inclusion) that result in impacting on the group's reputation and stakeholder trust, undermining our financial, non-financial performance and ability to deliver/create value for our customers.
+Social - risk of failure to identify material socially driven business impacts (including diversity and inclusion) that impact on the group's reputation and stakeholder trust, undermining our financial, non-financial performance and ability to deliver/create value for our customers.